 Lakes formed from the flooding of a disused gravel pit, surrounded by woodland, wetland and meadow that supports a wide range of wildlife, with one mile surfaced path around the lake.
-There is a small visitor centre, children's play area and toilets on site (including a disabled toilet).
+There is a children's play area and toilets on site (including a disabled toilet).
 Ample parking with disabled bays.
 Local groups include model boating and angling regularly use this site.
-The site is managed for recreation and conservation by East Staffordshire Borough Council (please see the link on the right for their leaflet on this site).
+The site is managed for recreation and conservation by East Staffordshire Borough Council (please see website link on the right).
 It suports a wide range of wildlife habitats including: the adjacent Trent & Mersey canal; hedges; woodland; a lake; and one of the largest reedbeds in Staffordshire.
 Look out for the great range of birds, animal and insects which inhabit these varied habitats.

 Access around the site using well-surfaced paths.